 Maya’s voice remains one of the greatest voices ever lived.

-Maya’s parents got divorced while she was only 3 years, this made her father drop her and her only brother (age 4) with their paternal grandparents.
+Maya’s parents got divorced while she was only 3 years, which made her father drop her and her only brother (age 4) with their paternal grandparents.

 When she was 8 years of age, her father returned them to their mother’s care.
 Unfortunately, she was sexually molested severally by her mother’s boyfriend.

 She took the courage to inform her brother about it, who later told the rest of the family about it.
 Coincidentally, her abuser was murdered.
-This incidence silenced Maya for 5 years.
+This incident silenced Maya for 5 years.